-Business looks at how businesses operate and function in a modern economy.

-The IGCSE will examine business concerns in a variety of countries across the globe and how they effectively manage in both the short and long term.
-Analysis of the creative side of business examines how firms can create a successful brand image and align this against their corporate objectives.
+Business IGCSE examines how businesses operate in a modern economy.
+It explores business concerns in a variety of countries and how businesses manage in the short and long term.
+These is analysis of the creative side of business, considering how firms can create a successful brand image and align this with their corporate objectives.